 Most traditional therapeutic riding programs are conducted in ways that define the population served as “less than.”
 In other words, “you” have a deficiency and that is why you get to work with horses and be healed—but you need us (the agency) to do that for you.
 Additionally, urban students in traditional therapeutic riding programs are bused to facilities in the suburbs or country, intimating that they are allowed access because there is a determination of need—again often based on deficiency or if “we” allow it.
 This method also suggests that a participant’s access can be taken away for a variety of reasons (loss of transportation, changing schools, being “diagnosed” as not “needing” the therapy).
 LUCK’s philosophy flips this premise on its head.

 By putting a stable in an urban setting, there is a sense that it belongs to the children in the area so, if they choose, they can learn about themselves through horses, help train horses, and participate in equine-assisted mental wellness programs.
 Thus, LUCK’s message is one of empowerment to the 5 – 19-year-old, able-bodied, at-risk youth attracted to our programs.
 LUCK lets them know, loudly and clearly, that we need them to:

 4) be willing to learn from others who have more experience so that one day they can teach others what they have learned.

-6) Practice self-reflection to determine what brings them joy and allow that to guide their growth, developing talents and skills they value.
+6) practice self-regulation and self-reflection to determine what brings them joy and allow that to guide their growth, developing talents and skills they value.

 Embedded in each programmatic level are fundamentals of Ohio Department of Education curriculum (math, science, physical education) as well as soft skills like critical thinking, communication, conflict mediation, teamwork, and negotiation.

 Other Established Urban Equestrian Programs that have our outmost respect include:

 - Compton Jr. Posse, Los Angeles, CA